Sony WF-1000XM5 review

 You can now even accept or decline a phone call with head gestures – nod to accept or shake to decline.
 There’s a little demo in the Headphones App which allows you to experience it and it works surprisingly well, even if it does encourage a few quizzical looks.

 In practice, the design and tech changes seem to have done the job.
 Wind noise is largely subdued, even in the blustery conditions in which we found ourselves during testing.
-Our voice sounded detailed, clear and easy to follow which isn’t always the case with wireless earbuds.
+With wind blowing from multiple directions and speaking at normal conversation levels, our voice sounded detailed, clear and easy to follow which isn’t always the case with wireless earbuds.

 On to active noise cancelling, and Sony claims to have reduced noise by around 20 per cent in the XM5 compared to the WF-1000XM4.
 The new model sees three mics used on each earbud (compared to two on XM4) including dual feedback mics to improve the cancelling-out of low frequencies.
 There’s a new integrated processor V2 (compared to V1 on the XM4) and HD Noise Cancelling processor QN2e.